-The Maya were a mysterious ancient civilization with advanced writing, mathematics and astronomical systems, and who's predictions linger in todays headlines.
+The Maya were a ancient civilization of central America with advanced writing, mathematics and astronomical systems, whose predictions linger in todays headlines.

 The Maya is a Mesoamerican civilization, noted for the only known fully developed written language of the pre-Columbian Americas, as well as for its art, architecture, and mathematical and astronomical systems.
 The Maya civilization shares many features with other Mesoamerican civilizations due to the high degree of interaction that characterized the region.
 Advances such as writing, and the calendar did not originate with the Maya; however, they fully developed them.
 Maya influence can be detected from Honduras, Guatemala, El Salvador and as far as central Mexico, more than 1000 km from the Maya are.
 Many outside influences are found in Maya art and architecture, which are thought to result from trade and cultural exchange rather than direct external conquest.

 The Maya civilization extended throughout the present-day southern Mexican states.
 The Maya area also extended throughout the northern Central American region, including the present-day nations of Guatemala, Belize, Northern El Salvador and western Honduras.

 The Maya area is generally divided into three loosely defined zones: the southern Maya highlands, the central lowlands, and the northern lowlands.
 The southern Maya highlands include all of elevated terrain in Guatemala.
 The southern lowlands lie just north of the highlands, and incorporate the Mexican states of Campeche and Quintana Roo and northern Guatemala, Belize and El Salvador.
 The northern lowlands cover the remainder of the Yucatán Peninsula.